aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-exceptions/_index.md

 ---
-title: Handling Calendar Exceptions in Aspose.Tasks
+title: Delete Calendar Exception with Aspose.Tasks
-linktitle: Handling Calendar Exceptions in Aspose.Tasks
+linktitle: Delete Calendar Exception with Aspose.Tasks
 second_title: Aspose.Tasks .NET API
-description: Learn how to manage calendar exceptions in Aspose.Tasks for .NET with step-by-step tutorials and examples.
+description: Learn how to delete calendar exception in Aspose.Tasks for .NET and check exception date while managing ASP.NET calendar scheduling.
+date: 2026-04-13
 weight: 12
 url: /net/calendar-scheduling/calendar-exceptions/
+keywords:
+- delete calendar exception
+- asp.net calendar scheduling
+- check exception date
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Handling Calendar Exceptions in Aspose.Tasks
+# Delete Calendar Exception with Aspose.Tasks

 ## Introduction

-In this tutorial, we'll explore how to manage calendar exceptions in Aspose.Tasks using the .NET framework.
-Calendar exceptions allow us to define special dates or periods in a project calendar where the regular working schedule is altered, such as holidays or temporary closures.
-We'll cover various methods to handle calendar exceptions step by step, using Aspose.Tasks for .NET.
+In this tutorial, you'll learn how to **delete calendar exception** and manage other calendar exceptions in Aspose.Tasks using the .NET framework.
+Calendar exceptions let you model holidays, temporary closures, or any special periods where the normal working schedule changes.
+Understanding how to add, query, and remove these exceptions is essential for accurate project scheduling, especially when working with **ASP.NET calendar scheduling** scenarios.

+## Quick Answers
+- **What is the primary method to remove an exception?** Use the `Delete()` method on the `CalendarException` object.
+- **Which class checks a date against an exception?** `CalendarException.CheckException()`—useful to **check exception date**.
+- **Do I need a license to run the code?** Yes, a valid Aspose.Tasks license is required for production use.
+- **Can I add multiple exceptions to one calendar?** Absolutely; the `Exceptions` collection supports many entries.
+- **Supported .NET versions?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.

+## What is a Calendar Exception?

+A **calendar exception** represents a deviation from the regular working calendar—think of it as a rule that says “on these dates, work hours are different or none at all.”
+In Aspose.Tasks, each exception can have its own working times, recurrence pattern, and flags that indicate whether the day is working.

+## Why Manage Calendar Exceptions in ASP.NET Calendar Scheduling?

+- **Accurate timelines:** Projects automatically respect holidays and special closures, preventing unrealistic deadlines.
+- **Flexibility:** You can define daily, weekly, monthly, or yearly patterns, matching real‑world business calendars.
+- **Automation:** Programmatically checking an exception date lets you build dynamic scheduling logic in ASP.NET applications.

 ## Prerequisites

-Before we begin, ensure you have the following prerequisites:
-- Basic knowledge of C# programming language.
+- Basic knowledge of C# programming.
-- Visual Studio installed on your system.
+- Visual Studio (any recent version).
-- Aspose.Tasks for .NET library added to your project.
+- Aspose.Tasks for .NET library added to your project (via NuGet or manual reference).

 ## Import Namespaces

-Firstly, let's import the necessary namespaces for our project:
+First, import the namespaces you’ll need:

 ```csharp
 using Aspose.Tasks;
 using System;
 ```

-## Step 1: Deleting a Calendar Exception
+## Step 1: Delete Calendar Exception

-To delete a calendar exception, follow these steps:
+Removing an unwanted exception is straightforward.
+The following code loads a project, selects the first calendar, displays basic info, deletes the first exception, and then shows the updated count.

 ```csharp
 public void CalendarExceptionDelete()